sambatv/imagecheck/docs/README.md

 If the `--s3-bucket` option is configured, scan results are saved to that S3 bucket, under the `--s3-key-prefix` option.

-Before uploading scan results to S3, the scan results are locally cached in the configured `--cache-dir` directory.
+Before uploading scan results to S3, scan results are locally cached in the configured `--cache-dir` directory.
 The schema for the cache directory hierarchy is as follows:

 ```text